Diversification and Stochastic Dominance: When All Eggs Are Better Put in One Basket: Introduction

 \subsection{On the mixture model}

-The mixture model offers a meaningful generalization of the initial comparison by preserving the idea of concentrating risk in a single position \lightemdash putting all eggs in one basket \lightemdash but doing so in a probabilistic manner.
-This ensures that the mixture remains a relevant benchmark even when the risks are not identically distributed.
-In the special case of identically distributed risks and the weights sum to $1$, the mixture follows the same distribution as any individual risk, recovering the original result in \eqref{eq:unexpected} as a particular instance of this broader framework.
-Moreover, the stochastic dominance relation~\eqref{eq:mixture:rv} directly implies
+The mixture model offers a meaningful generalization of the initial comparison between full exposure to a single risk and a diversified portfolio by preserving the idea of concentrating risk in a single position --- putting all eggs in one basket --- but doing so in a probabilistic manner.
+This ensures that the mixture remains a relevant benchmark for ``all-in" exposure even when the risks are not identically distributed.
+In the special case of identically distributed risks and the weights sum to $1$, the mixture follows the same distribution as any individual risk, recovering the original result in \eqref{eq:unexpected} as a particular instance of this broader framework.\\ \\ Moreover, the stochastic dominance relation~\eqref{eq:mixture:rv} directly implies

-which relates the distribution of the weighted average \lightemdash typically lacking a closed-form expression \lightemdash to the marginal distributions of the risks in a remarkably simple way.\\ \\ The comparison between a weighted average and the corresponding mixture model also arises in settings that involve randomization.
+which relates the survival function of the weighted average --- typically lacking a closed-form expression --- to the corresponding marginals in a remarkably simple way.
+Whenever the dominance relation holds, this provides a tractable lower bound for exceedance probabilities.\\ \\ The comparison between a weighted average and the corresponding mixture model also arises in settings that involve randomization.
 One example appears in the actuarial literature on randomized reinsurance, which differs from standard contracts by introducing exogenous randomness into the coverage mechanism \citep{albrecher2019randomized, vincent2021structured, acciaio2025optimal}.
 Within this framework, the mixture can be viewed as a randomized scheme, where the reinsurer fully covers exactly one loss $X_i$, selected at random with probability $\theta_i$.
-The weighted average then corresponds to the deterministic counterpart: a set of quote-share treaties where the reinsurer pays a fixed fraction $\theta_i$ of each $X_i$.
-A second example comes from finance, where the weighted average represents a traditional diversified portfolio, while the mixture corresponds to time diversification: in each period, the investor allocates all capital to a single asset, selected at random according to the portfolio weights \citep{milevsky1996random}.
+The weighted average then corresponds to the deterministic counterpart: a set of quota-share treaties where the reinsurer pays a fixed fraction $\theta_i$ of each $X_i$.
+A second example comes from finance, where the weighted average represents a traditional diversified portfolio, while the mixture corresponds to time diversification: in each period, the investor allocates all capital to a single asset, selected at random according to the portfolio weights \citep{milevsky1998theoretical}.